 Veterans should note that CSC payments are offset against any Commonwealth-funded superannuation you receive, which affects your total net income from these sources.

-The entire process from lodging your first DVA claim to receiving permanent impairment compensation usually takes 1.5 to 2 years.
-This timeline includes establishing liability for your conditions, undergoing medical assessments, and waiting for DVA to process your permanent impairment claim.
+From lodging your first DVA claim through to receiving permanent impairment compensation, most claims currently take around 18–24 months in total.
+This includes establishing liability for your conditions, completing medical assessments, and DVA’s processing of your permanent impairment claim.

 Veterans who lodge their initial liability claims before discharge typically receive incapacity payments sooner, as DVA has time to assess the connection between their conditions and service.
 At the same time, they're still employed by the ADF.
 Waiting until after discharge to lodge claims creates income gaps that can last many months.